magpie-ea/magpie-backend/README.md

    in order to let it install its command line tools.
 Ensure that it's running by typing `docker version` in a terminal (e.g., the Terminal app on MacOS or cmd.exe on Windows).

+  Note:
+  - Although the Docker app on Windows and Mac asks for login credentials to Docker Hub, they are not needed for local deployment .
+You can proceed without creating any Docker account/logging in.
-  Note: Linux users would need to install `docker-compose` separately.
+  - Linux users would need to install `docker-compose` separately.
 See relevant instructions at https://docs.docker.com/compose/install/.

 2. Ensure you have [Git](https://git-scm.com/downloads) installed.
 Clone this git repo with `git clone https://github.com/ProComPrag/ProComPrag.git` or `git clone git@github.com:ProComPrag/ProComPrag.git`.